Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: The -function

 satisfies

 \end{proposition}

 By the Riemann relations \cite{F1}, it is known that $\text{Im}\,({\omega'}^{-1}\omega'') $ is positive definite.
 Referring to Theorem 1.1 in \cite{F1}, let

-be the theta characteristic which gives the Riemann-constant vector $\omega_\mathrm{R}=2\omega^{\prime\prime}\delta^{\prime\prime} +2\omega^\prime\delta^\prime$ with respect to the base point $\infty$ and the period matrix $[\,2\omega'\ 2\omega'']$.
+be the theta characteristic which gives the Riemann-constant vector $\omega_\mathrm{R}=2\omega^{\prime\prime}\delta^{\prime} +2\omega^\prime\delta^{\prime\prime}$ with respect to the base point $\infty$ and the period matrix $[\,2\omega'\ 2\omega'']$.

-We define an entire function of (a column-vector) $u={}^t\negthinspace (u_1, u_2, \ldots, u_g)\in \mathbb{C}^g$, associated to a translate of the Riemann $\theta$ function (i.e., they differ by a multiplicative factor which is the exponential of a quadratic form in the variables, cf. \cite[Chapter IV]{L}),
+We define an entire function of (a column-vector) $u={}^t\negthinspace (u_1, u_2, \ldots, u_g)\in \mathbb{C}^g$, associated (i.e., they differ by a multiplicative factor which is the exponential of a quadratic form in the variables, cf. \cite[Chapter IV]{L}) to a translate of the Riemann $\theta$-function,

 where $c$ is a constant that depends on the moduli of the curve.
 Since in this paper we deal only with ratios of $\sigma$-functions, or with the vanishing order of $\sigma$, we tacitly suppress the constant $c$.